Nek/caddy-hot-loader/README.md

 This is needed for example for [Angular](https://github.com/capaj/NG6-starter/blob/eb988ef00685390618b5dad57635ce80c6d52680/client/app/app.js#L42), which needs clean DOM every time it bootstraps.

 ## Credit
-Most of the credit for this awesome engineering feat should go to [Guy Bedford](https://github.com/guybedford).
-He paved me a way, I simply followed it.
+We're a few layers deep here.
+This would not be possible without [Jiri Spac](https://github.com/capaj)'s excellent [jspm-hot-reloader](https://github.com/capaj/jspm-hot-reloader).
+If you are not interested in using Caddy, that's the place to go.

+He credits [Guy Bedford](https://github.com/guybedford), who I can only assume is a wonderful fellow who I owe dearly secondhand.

 ## Contributing
 Code is written in [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Tests are run as usual: `npm test`

 1. fork it
 2. write your code
 3. open PR
-4. lay back and if you want to speed it up, hit me up on [twitter](https://twitter.com/capajj)
+4. lay back and if you want to speed it up, hit me up on [twitter](https://twitter.com/jhkennedy)